 If you are planning to visit France soon, Air France are worth checking for flights and Paris apartments one option for affordable accommodation.

-Friday 11 February 2011
+Friday, 11 February 2011

 Places to catch on camera in Paris, France

 One of my favourite things to do when I am travelling is taking unusual pictures of popular landmarks.
 I find that this is one of the bets ways of cataloguing my travels and creating pictures that I will always remember.
-If you are in Paris and want to take some memorable pictures on camera, there are hundreds of places that you can Paris photosvisit, but it would be advisable to start with these.
+If you are in Paris and want to take some memorable pictures on camera, there are hundreds of places that you can visit, but it would be advisable to start with these.

 1. The Eiffel Tower – Catching the Eiffel Tower on camera should be first one your list of place s in Paris to photograph.
 You can take good pictures of the Eiffel tower from the base of the monument and also from the top where you will get a great view of the city.